dubaua/immerser/README.md

 # Library for Switching Fixed Elements on Scroll

-Nowadays designers tends to create complex logic and fix parts of the interface.
+Sometimes designers create complex logic and fix parts of the interface.
 Also they colour page sections contrastly.
 How to deal with this mess?

-Immerser can help you.
+Immerser comes to help you.
+It’s a javascript library to change fixed elements on scroll.

 Immerser fast, because it calculates states once on init.
-Then it watchs the scroll position and schedules redraw DOM in the next event loop tick with requestAnimationFrame.
+Then it watches the scroll position and schedules redraw document in the next event loop tick with requestAnimationFrame.
 Script changes transform property, so it uses graphic hardware acceleration.

 Immerser doesn’t have any dependencies and is written on vanilla js.
-Only 3.1kb gzipped.
+Only 3.4kb gzipped.

 # How to Use